inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_smart_app_suite_description_v201.md

 - Rendering the questionnaire for users and allowing them to make additional updates.
   These tests can include specific directions on details to include in the completed questionnaire.
+- For adaptive questionnaires only, getting additional questions using the `$next-question` operation until the questionnaire is complete.
 - Storing the completed questionnaire back to the light EHR simulated by Inferno.
 Inferno will validate the stored questionnaire, including pre-populated values (Inferno knows the pre-population logic and the data used in calculation) and other conformance details.